emilearthur/fastblog/_posts/2021-05-28-Product-Manager(PM)-Why-And-What-Makes-Me-One.md

 Thanks for reading my article, and I hope you enjoyed it and also discover yourself.

-**I am Frederick Emile Bondzie-Arthur, a Business and Systems Analyst and Product and Information Technology lead at Fido MicroCredit Limited.
-Aside PM stuff, I have skills in backed dev (Python: Django Rest Framework and FastAPI, Learning Go), Machine Learning and Deep Learning.**
+**I am Frederick Emile Bondzie-Arthur, a Business and Systems Analyst and Product and Information Technology lead at [Fido MicroCredit Limited](http://www.fidocredit.com/).
+Aside PM stuff, I have skills in backed dev (Python: Django Rest Framework and FastAPI, Learning Go), Machine Learning and Deep Learning.
+You can find my work at [github](https://github.com/emilearthur)**

 ### __Reference__